beberlei/SensioFrameworkExtraBundle/Resources/doc/annotations/converters.rst

 Built-in Converters
 -------------------

-The bundle has only one built-in converter, the Doctrine one.
+The bundle has two built-in converter, the Doctrine one and a generic object converter.

 Doctrine Converter
 ~~~~~~~~~~~~~~~~~~